newdev4life/itranpspoter/README.md

 - **Team Workflows** - Developers may prefer using App-Specific Passwords instead of sharing Apple ID credentials
 - **Security Concerns** - Using App-Specific Passwords limits access scope compared to full Apple ID login
 - **No Full Xcode Required** - Only needs Xcode Command Line Tools, not the full 12GB+ Xcode installation
+- **Transporter Without Login** - Just install the Transporter app from App Store, no need to sign in to it

 iTransporter solves this by leveraging the `iTMSTransporter` command-line tool (bundled with Transporter) to upload IPAs using only your **Apple ID email** and an **App-Specific Password** — no interactive login required.